auth0/auth0.js/README.md

 var options = {
   id_token: "your id token", // The id_token you have now
   api: 'auth0' // This is default when calling another app that doesn't have an addon
-  clientId: 'The other client id'
+  targetClientId: 'The other client id'
 };

 auth0.getDelegationToken(options, function (err, delegationResult) {